Pype global tools

 You see I already tried to run publish but was stopped by few errors.
 Lets go through them one by one just to see what we need to set up further in scene for successful publish.

 This leaves me only with Render Settings error.
-If I click on it to see details, I see it has problem with animation not being enabled and with file name prefix.
+If I click on it to see details, I see it has problem with animation not being enabled:

 Go to Render Settings, select your render layer and in Common tab change